-The state of Texas provided specific technical direction for growth of production-related point sources.
-Texas provided updated basin specific production for 2016 and 2019 to allow for a better calculation of the estimated growth for this three-year period

-(<http://webapps.rrc.texas.gov/PDQ/generalReportAction.do>).
-The AEO2021 was used as described above for the three AEO Oil and Gas Supply Regions that include Texas counties to grow from 2019 to 2023 and 2026.
+The state of Texas provided specific comments on the growth of production-related point sources.
+Texas provided updated basin specific production for 2016 and 2021 to allow for a better calculation of the estimated growth for this three-year period (<http://webapps.rrc.texas.gov/PDQ/generalReportAction.do>).
+The AEO2022 was used as described above for the three AEO Oil and Gas Supply Regions that include Texas counties to grow from 2021 to 2023 and 2026.
 However, Texas only wanted these growth factors applied to sources in the Permian and Eagle Ford basins and the oil and gas production point sources in the other basins in Texas were not grown.